sambacha/jsonlint/README.md

 * Handles multiple files on the command line (Greg Inman).
 * Walks directories recursively (Paul Vollmer).
+* Supports JSON schema drafts 04, 06 and 07.
 * Can parse and skip JavaScript-style comments.
-* Depends on up-to-date npm modules without installation warnings.
+* Depends on up-to-date npm modules with no installation warnings.

 ## Command-line Interface

-Install jsonlint with npm to use the command line interface:
+Install `jsonlint` with `npm`` globally to be able to use the command-line interface:

-    npm install @prantlf/jsonlint -g
+    npm i @prantlf/jsonlint -g

 Validate a file like so:

     jsonlint myfile.json

-or pipe input into stdin:
+or pipe the input into stdin:

     cat myfile.json | jsonlint